anj1/AlgebraicNumbers.jl/README.md

 assert(y == 3//7)
 ```

 There are also inverse trigonometric functions `acos_alg` and `asin_alg`.
-If the input is a trigonometric number, the output will be a rational fraction of π, otherwise the return value will be `Nothing`.
+If the input is a trigonometric number, the output will be a rational fraction of π, otherwise the return value will be `nothing`.
 These functions are useful when doing various geometric computations.

 ```julia
 x = sqrt(AlgebraicNumber(3))/2